 \subsection{Experimental Setups}

 \paragraph{Benchmarks.} We evaluate the performance of FS-Researcher on two widely-used deep research benchmarks: DeepResearch Bench~\citep{du2025deepresearchbenchcomprehensivebenchmark} and DeepConsult~\citep{DeepConsult}.
 DeepResearch Bench consists of 100 PhD-level research tasks across 22 distinct fields and evaluate the deep research systems based on the report quality and citation accuracy.
 DeepConsult contains 103 research queries mainly about business and consulting.
 Following \texttt{Gemini-DeepResearch}, DeepConsult evaluates reports based on 4 dimensions: instruction following, comprehensiveness, completeness and writing quality.
+Both benchmarks use LLM-as-a-judge evaluation.
+To additionally validate our framework with verifiable metrics, we also evaluate on BrowseComp~\citep{browsecomp}, an agentic search benchmark comprising 1,266 complex but answer-verifiable questions that require extensive web browsing; we test on a randomly sampled subset of 100 queries.
 Details of the benchmarks are shown in Appendix~\ref{app:benchmark}.
 All the scores are the average of 3 test runs.

-\paragraph{Baselines.} We compare the performance of FS-Researcher against two types of state-of-the-art deep research systems: (1) strong proprietary deep research products including OpenAI Deep Research~\citep{OpenAIDeepResearch}, Claude-Research~\cite{ClaudeDeepResearch}, Gemini-2.5-Pro-DeepResearch~\citep{GeminiDeepResearch} and (2) open-source deep research systems and recently released papers, including LangChain-Open-Deep-Research~\cite{OpenDeepResearch}, WebWeaver~\cite{li2025webweaverstructuringwebscaleevidence}, RhinoInsight~\cite{lei2025rhinoinsightimprovingdeepresearch} and EnterpriseDeepResearch~\cite{prabhakar2025enterprisedeepresearchsteerable}.
+\paragraph{Baselines.} We compare the performance of FS-Researcher against two types of state-of-the-art deep research systems: (1) strong proprietary deep research products including OpenAI Deep Research~\citep{OpenAIDeepResearch}, Claude-Research~\citep{ClaudeDeepResearch}, Gemini-2.5-Pro-DeepResearch~\citep{GeminiDeepResearch} and (2) open-source deep research systems and recently released papers, including LangChain-Open-Deep-Research~\citep{OpenDeepResearch}, WebWeaver~\citep{li2025webweaverstructuringwebscaleevidence}, RhinoInsight~\citep{lei2025rhinoinsightimprovingdeepresearch} and EnterpriseDeepResearch~\citep{prabhakar2025enterprisedeepresearchsteerable}.